MontrealAI/AGIJobsv1/README.md

 - Launch `npm run config:wizard -- --network <network>` for an interactive walkthrough tailored to non-technical operators.
 The wizard prints the current JobRegistry configuration, suggests defaults from local deployments and `config/params.json`, accepts `default` at any prompt to reuse those values, validates every override, and emits a Safe-ready JSON summary.
 - Provide `--execute` to broadcast the generated plan after a confirmation prompt, or `--plan-out ./path/to/plan.json` during a dry run to persist calldata for multisig execution.
 - Prefill overrides via the same `--modules.<key>`, `--timings.<key>`, and `--thresholds.<key>` flags accepted by the configuration console when scripting or operating in non-interactive environments.
+Combine them with `--atomic` to reuse the wizard while emitting a single `setFullConfiguration` transaction for production rollouts.

 ### JobRegistry owner console